-(Revised)Commission for Higher Education: The bill grants the Commissioner of the CHE the ability to designate additional programs of study as qualifying programs that certain foreign students are prohibited from enrolling in and requires CHE notify the board of trustees of each SEI of these changes.
-This change is expected to be implemented with existing staff and resources.
+Commission for Higher Education: The bill grants the Commissioner of the CHE the ability to designate additional programs of study as qualifying programs that certain foreign students are prohibited from enrolling in and requires CHE notify the board of trustees of each SEI of these changes.
+It also requires CHE to receive certain information on foreign students from approved postsecondary educational institutions by November 1, 2026.
+These changes are expected to be implemented with existing staff and resources.

-(Revised) State Educational Institutions: The bill will increase workload and could increase expenditures for SEIs to conduct foreign influence and research security reviews and enforce policies prohibiting certain foreign students from enrolling in qualifying programs as prescribed in the bill.
+State Educational Institutions: The bill will increase workload and could increase expenditures for SEIs to conduct foreign influence and research security reviews and enforce policies prohibiting certain foreign students from enrolling in qualifying programs as prescribed in the bill.
+It also requires SEIs to submit certain information to CHE by November 1, 2026.

 The number of foreign students enrolled in qualifying programs, and consequently, any impact on workload or expenditures vary by SEI.
 If any additional funds and resources are required, they could be supplied through existing staff and resources currently being used in another program or with new appropriations.
 [SEIs receive state funding through General Fund appropriations.]